ESCOMP/mizuRoute/docs/source/users_guide/Build_model.rst

          └── EADME_EXTERNALS.rst

+Once you have all the external libraries, you can try compiling mizuRoute using the following steps for using the ``Makefile`` under ``mizuRoute/route/build``.

 1. Navigate to your local copy of the mizuRoute top directory.

 ..

-2. Obtain ParallelIO library through git-fleximod tool that is already installed under ``mizuRoute/bin``.
+2. Obtain `ParallelIO <https://github.com/NCAR/ParallelIO>`_ through git-fleximod tool that is already installed under ``mizuRoute/bin``.

      Execute::